vEnhance/1802/r06.typ

   )
 ]

-If you read every row but the last, $CC$ would just seem like an $RR^2$ cosplay.
-The last row is the miracle.

 - All the way back in R01, when I warned you about type safety, I repeatedly stressed you that you *cannot multiply two vectors in $RR^n$ to get another vector*.
   You had a "dot product", but it spits out a number.